 Many of these elections are determined by one or a handful of votes.
 If you don’t vote, you’re giving others the power to make decisions about YOU.
 YOUR life.
 YOUR workplace.
 YOUR paycheck.
 Under federal law, elections are decided by a majority of the votes cast – NOT the majority of partners.

-For example, if 25 partners work in a store, but only 10 vote in the election, and 6 vote for the union, then all 25 partners will be union-represented.
-So that means a very small group of partners will make your choices and speak for you.
+For example, if 20 partners work in a store, but only 10 vote in the election, and 6 vote for the union, then all 20 partners will be union-represented.
+So that means other partners – maybe only a few – will make your choices and speak for you.
 We hope you choose to VOTE for what is best for you.

 What can I do if I feel intimidated to vote a certain way in the election?